Agenda-manipulation in ranking: Properties of regret-free strategies

-\begin{proposition} After any history at which the chair has not missed an opportunity or taken a risk, there is an unranked pair of alternatives which can be offered without missing an opportunity or taking a risk. \end{proposition}
+\begin{proposition} After any history along which the chair has not missed an opportunity or taken a risk, if some pairs remain unranked, then there is a pair which can be offered without missing an opportunity or taking a risk. \end{proposition}